Cancer survivors: Care for your body after treatment

 Simple steps can improve your sense of well-being and your quality of life after cancer treatment.
 Find out what you can do.By Mayo Clinic Staff

-But for cancer survivors, the following strategies have added benefits.
-These simple steps can improve your quality of life, smoothing your transition into survivorship.
+For cancer survivors, the following strategies have added benefits.
+These simple steps can improve your quality of life, helping your transition into being a survivor.
 Here's what you can do to take care of yourself after cancer treatment.

 Cancer survivors who exercise may experience: